Roopkund – The most popular of them all!

 The Roopkund trek offers the right dose of adventure with a bunch of steep climbs and slippery but fun descents.
 No roller coaster can give you the adrenaline rush you get as you walk along a sharp, exposed ridge towards Junargali, while holding onto a rope.
 Although this part of the climb depends on a lot of factors such as weather and time of the day, if you want to be within the breathing space of Mount Trishul and Nanda Ghunti, this is the place to be.

 Apart from all this, the Roopkund Lake also carries an element of mystery with it.
 The 300 human skeletons at 15,750 feet have intrigued anthropologists, scientists and historians alike.
 Trek this trail and let our local guides (who happen to be great storytellers) narrate to you the suspense filled stories about the lake and the trail itself.

 Day 2: Drive from Lohajung to Wan.
-Trek to Ghaeroli Patal
+Trek to Ghairoli Patal

-- Time taken: 1 hour drive + 4 hour trek from Lohajung to Ghaeroli Patal
+- Time taken: 1 hour drive to Wan + 4 hour trek from Wan to Ghairoli Patal

 - Time taken: 2 hours

-The trail begins to climb steeply into the Oak and Rhododendron forest.
-And after half an hour of ascneding stoned steps the trail opens up to a huge meadow.
+The trail begins to climb steeply into an oak and rhododendron forest.
+And after half an hour of ascending stoned steps, the trail opens up to a huge meadow.
 Take the trail to right that will take you to Ali Bugyal.